ltornyi/agentic-ai/01tools/README.md

         ====================
         Refund executed successfully.

-* User: what happens now?
-* Assistant: Your refund has been successfully processed, and you should see the amount credited back to your original payment method shortly.
-If you have any further questions, feel free to ask!
+* Assistant: Your refund has been successfully processed!
+If you need any further assistance, feel free to ask.questions, feel free to ask!